colonial-heritage/colonial-collections/packages/database/README.md

 # Datahub database

 This package is the database connector needed to read and write Datahub data.
-To connect to the database via the researcher app, ensure the environment variable DATABASE_URL is set in `apps/researcher/.env.local`.
-If you want to connect to the database outside the app to run scripts, add the DATABASE_URL to `packages/database/.env.local`.
+To connect to the database via the Research App, ensure the environment variable `DATABASE_URL` is set in `apps/researcher/.env.local`.
+If you want to connect to the database outside the app to run scripts, add the `DATABASE_URL` to `packages/database/.env.local`.

-# Connecting to the local MySQL database with docker.
+# Connecting to the local MySQL database with Docker.

 You can create a MySQL database with docker.
 Use the following command to start your MySQL container.
-It will create a new Docker volume called MySQL.
+It will create a new Docker volume called 'mysql'.

     docker run --name mysql -d \
         -p 3306:3306 \